sgrove/gamma-playground/README.md

 ## Warning
 Please don't take the state of this code as finished - feel free to clean it up, send pull requests, and open issues.
 This should become a highly-polished introduction to gamma, from beginner usage to advanced.

+## Further warning

+This code is in *heavy* flux as both usage of Gamma and Gamma Driver, and the projects themselves, are ironed out.
+Examples may be slightly broken or slow at any given time until all three projects settle down a bit.
+Feel free to open an issue if one of the examples doesn't work, with a detailed list of repro-steps.

 ## Development

 Open a terminal and type `lein repl` to start a Clojure REPL